originphp/framework/origin/docs/getting-started.md

 Remember, if you wish to make changes to docker container that persist, you will need to adjust the docker files.
 An example of this would be adding a php extension which is not included.
 A full list can be found by examining the Dockerfile.

-to access MySql client from within bash.
-You must put db as host, as in the docker setup MySql is a separate container.
+to access MySQL client from within bash.
+You must put db as host, as in the docker setup MySQL is a separate container.
 `mysql -h db -uroot -p`

-The MySql password is set in the `docker-compose.yml` file.
+The MySQL password is set in the `docker-compose.yml` file.